heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 ### Helpful Skill: Software Engineering

-Right now I am looking at Alfresco ECM for this but can take over this part, as this more niche and technical.
+Right now I am looking at [Alfresco/ECM](/) for this but can take over this part, as this more niche and technical.
 This would be the **Builder** role, if we want to look at it this way.

 ## How does the LLM concept work in detail and to what degree is it feasible?